rpiotrow/project-time-tracker/write-side/README.md

 Only owner of the task can delete it.
 This is soft delete and deleted task will be still visible in tasks list of the project, although deleted task duration will not be counted to project duration and to statistics.

+Task can be deleted only once, and it cannot be undeleted.
+Subsequent invocation of delete will return client error.

 ## Implementation notes